meta-trial/meta3-demo/README.rst

   python manage.py createsuperuser

 Important
     The new user you just created is a ``superuser``.
-Once logged in you need to remove the superuser status for this account.
+Once logged in you will remove the superuser status for this account.

 Now start up the test server using the runserver_ command